johndao1005/SDV602-Milestone3-QuangThanhDao/README.md

 Control the view and process information

+### Dependency

+To ensure the application is working, those modules is required to be install with the machine or with an virtual enviroment:

+- certifi
+- geopandas
+- pymongo
+- tkinter
+- matplotlib
+- numpy
+- bcrypt

 ## Install geopandas

 In order to run the application, geopandas is required as a dependency to display tagging location for on New Zealand map with longitude and latitude.